 April: SPPL 2022 Community Engagement

 In April, we conducted an inclusive, engaging community learning process through which we heard from more than 2,000 people about their hopes, dreams, and ideas for the Library.
 This included interviewing 400 stakeholders and community members; two public listening sessions; seven community pop-up meetings held throughout Saint Paul in partnership with Juxtaposition Arts; and an online survey, which was completed by 1,600 library users.
-Our SPPL 2022 strategic direction is publicly-available on our website.
+Our SPPL 2022 strategic direction is available on our website.

 May: Wash & Learn